Roquemn/JSclassMARTINEZ/021-creating-table-w-code/README.md

 #### How can we fix the rendering table issues at the end of the first assignment in Week 10?

 I think somewhere in the renderTable function is where we would add code to prevent multiple instances of the table from being created.

+#### Final questions here?

+I was able to understand a bit of the code's functionality but I am just following along at the moment.